Best MLB Betting Promos & Sites: $5900 in Bonuses for ALDS, NLDS on Top MLB Betting Apps

 You can use these bonus bets in a variety of ways at the top MLB betting sites like placing a World Series future in the MLB props market.

-With plenty of MLB odds available on the top sportsbooks, you can use the best MLB betting promos to make wagers on the Division Series games that start Saturday.
+With plenty of MLB odds available on the top sportsbooks, you can use the best MLB betting promos to make wagers on the Division Series games this Sunday.
 In the ALDS, it's the Tigers-Guardians and Royals-Yankees.
 In the NLDS, it's the Mets-Phillies and Padres-Dodgers.

 Best MLB Betting Promos, Sites & Offers